Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 Fluoroquinolones

-Scope of application: cholera, coli, Pseudomonas aeruginosa, Shigella, Salmonella, Mycoplasma, Chlamydia, Legionella, Gonococcus, Meningococcus, Mycobacterium tuberculosis.
+Scope of application: cholera, coli, Pseudomonas aeruginosa, Shigella, salmonella, mycoplasma, chlamydia, legionella, gonococcus, meningococcus, mycobacterium tuberculosis.

-Preparations: gemifloxacin, moxifloxacin, levofloxacin, sparfloxacin.
+Drugs: gemifloxacin, moxifloxacin, levofloxacin, sparfloxacin.

 Antibiotics: danger

-Only a qualified specialist, a doctor, can prescribe a drug that is effective for a specific disease, taking into account the nature and course of the disease.
+Only a qualified specialist - a doctor, can prescribe a drug that is effective for a specific disease, taking into account the nature and course of the disease.

-Many drugs have a number of contraindications, and can cause irreparable harm to the body.
+Many drugs have a number of contraindications and can cause irreparable harm to the body.

 Before using an antibiotic, you should consult your doctor - there are no harmless antibiotics!

 In less than 100 years, more than a hundred different antibacterial drugs have been created.
-Some of them are already outdated and are not used in treatment, and some are only being introduced into clinical practice.
+Some of them are already outdated and are not used in treatment, and some are just being introduced into clinical practice.

-How antibiotics work
+How do antibiotics work?

 We recommend reading: